amelia-phi/amelia-phi/README.md

 ## Hi, I’m Amelia 👋

-I’m a final-year Bachelor of Actuarial Studies & IT (Data Science) student at Macquarie University.
+I’m a final-year Actuarial Studies & IT (Data Science) student at Macquarie University, interested in work where data supports clear decision-making, operational improvement, and accountability in real-world contexts.

+### Background
 My background combines data analysis, structured problem-solving, and experience working in regulated and stakeholder-facing environments.

-I’m interested in work where data supports clear decision-making, operational improvement, and accountability, particularly in contexts that involve complexity and real-world constraints.

 ### What I focus on
 - Making sense of complex or messy datasets